Updated: Mar 6

 For the majority of U.S. travelers, it has probably been a while since you have opened your passport.

-But, with an expected boom in travel revving up as COVID-19 infection numbers drop and vaccination numbers rise, it’s probably a good time to make sure that those travel plans you’ve been dreaming of can, eventually, become a reality.
+Travel is booming and now is a good time to make sure that those travel plans you’ve been dreaming of can, eventually, become a reality.

-Step one for that, whether it’s international travel, which requires a passport, or even domestic travel, which will require a passport or a REAL ID starting on Oct.
-1, 2021, is making sure you have a valid, up-to-date passport.
+Step one for that, whether it’s international travel, which requires a passport, make sure you have a valid, up-to-date passport.

 For those unaware, or those wanting to stay up to date on the process, here’s everything you need to know about applying for or renewing a U.S. passport.

 How long does it take to get a passport?
 Right now, according to the State Department, getting a passport is regularly taking up to 12 weeks, though those who need it sooner can spend an additional $60 to expedite it in four to six weeks.

 People who have “a life-or-death emergency,” a category that includes an immediate family member passing away or getting seriously ill or injured abroad, can get a passport processed in 72-hours.
 Those applying under these circumstances should call the State Department first to find out where they can get an appointment.
 They will also be required to produce proof of the emergency and proof of international travel.

 Those who have “urgent international travel plans within 72 hours” can also get it expedited, though only in-person and only if they can secure one of “an extremely limited number of appointments” that are available.
 Some agencies and centers can only assist customers with “life-or-death emergencies” and will not be able to process others, so getting a passport under these conditions should only be a last resort for travelers.

 Once applicants complete and submit all their paperwork, they can track the status of their application here.
 Status updates are generally available 14 days after applications are mailed.